RouninMedia/xHAN/README.md

 **e.g.** `checked`

-Where HTML Attributes do have values, then, conventionally, **HTML Attribute Values** consist of a single string - although this string may also include spaces.
+Where HTML Attributes do have values, then, conventionally, **HTML Attribute Values** consist of a single string.

+This string may also include commas or spaces, so rather than a single value, the single string *may* represent a comma-separated (or space-separated) list of values.

-If an **HTML Attribute Value** is required to represent a more sophisticated data structure, there aren't many options.
+But if an **HTML Attribute Value** is required to represent a more sophisticated data structure, there aren't many options.

 One option - possibly the only one - is for the value to be written as a **JSON String** which may then be parsed into a javascript object (or PHP array etc.):

     myattribute='[{"my": "sophisticated", "data": ["structure", "is", "contained"]}, ["within", "this"], "JSON"]'

-There really haven't been any other options in HTML.
-But, then again, in HTML it's probable that no other options are really needed.
+In HTML it's probable that no other options are really needed.

-In an *HTMLElement-like* structure like a **DaNIS³H Capsule**,  though, an alternative declarative syntax to JSON might well prove very useful.
+In an *HTMLElement-like* structure like a **DaNIS³H Capsule**,  though, an alternative declarative syntax to JSON might prove very useful.

 This is where **xHAN** comes in.

-**xHAN** allows for the deployment of indexed, associative and mixed arrays. **xHAN** also allows for multidimensional arrays of these types.
+**xHAN** uses HTML-like notation and allows for the deployment of indexed, associative and mixed arrays.

+**xHAN** also allows for multidimensional arrays of these types.

-**xHAN** achieves all of this through the simple expedient of allowing an `=` sign to be followed by square brackets (`[...]`), within which comma-separated attribute names, quoted keys and square brackets may be nested - and nested to any depth.
+**xHAN** achieves all of this through the simple expedient of allowing an `=` sign to be followed by unquoted square brackets (`[...]`).

+Within the square brackets, comma-separated key-value pairs and lone keys may be nested - and nested within additional unquoted square brackets to any depth.

 For example the JSON above, written in **xHAN** would look like this: